awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 *index*
 A specific logical block of data or storage node to use to simulate the failure event\.
-If you exceed the range of available logical blocks or storage nodes of data, you will receive an error that tells you the maximum index value that you can specify\.
+If you exceed the range of available logical blocks or storage nodes of data, you receive an error that tells you the maximum index value that you can specify\.
 To avoid this error, see [Displaying volume status for an Aurora PostgreSQL DB cluster](AuroraPostgreSQL.Managing.VolumeStatus.md)\.

 *is\_disk*
 Indicates whether the injection failure is to a logical block or a storage node\.
 Specifying true means injection failures are to a logical block\.
 Specifying false means injection failures are to a storage node\.

-*quantity*
+*time\_interval*
 The amount of time to simulate the Aurora Replica failure\.
 The interval is in seconds\.
-For example, if the value is 20 the simulation will run for 20 seconds\.
+For example, if the value is 20, the simulation runs for 20 seconds\.

 *minimum, maximum*
 The minimum and maximum amount of congestion delay, in milliseconds\.
 Valid values range from 0\.0 to 100\.0 milliseconds\.
-Disk segments marked as congested will be delayed for a random amount of time within the minimum and maximum range for the duration of the simulation\.
+Disk segments marked as congested are delayed for a random amount of time within the minimum and maximum range for the duration of the simulation\.
 The maximum value must be greater than the minimum value\.